 When I think and speak in Esperanto, I feel totally different than when I am speaking Spanish.
 It’s like a whole different mindset.
 For me, it’s easy to distinguish the two and that makes it easy for me to learn the two languages at once.

 There are even polyglots out there who learn many languages at the same time.
 One of those polyglots is Moses McCormick.
 You can see his YouTube channel here.
 He can speak somewhere over 40+ languages and studies two or more at the same time.
 His language skills are not bad either, when he talks to people he can actually hold decent length conversations.
 I’d say if Moses can learn multiple languages at once, then so can you.

-Although it is easier to learn one thing at a time, if you really need to learn multiple at once or just want to, then I'd say go for it.
-It's totally possible.
+Although it is easier to learn one thing at a time, if you really need to learn two languages at once or just want to, then I’d say go for it.
+It’s totally possible.